-A 1949 film poster for Madame Bovary that includes a head shot of James Mason as Gustave Flaubert, the story’s author.
+A 1949 film poster for Madame Bovary that includes a publicity head shot of James Mason as Gustave Flaubert, the novel’s French author.

 Minnelli’s film is told in flashback through the character of Flaubert who is on trial for charges of immorality for writing the novel.
 After Flaubert’s work was serialized in the Revue de Paris in 1856, the government charged and tried the author and his publisher for immorality.
 Both were acquitted in 1859.
 After Madame Bovary appeared in book form in France, it became an instant classic.

 Vincente Minnelli directs Jennifer Jones and Louis Jourdan in a scene from Madame Bovary.